 Auckland Bioengineering Institute

-The Auckland Bioengineering Institute is developing engineering approaches to facilitate better understanding of biological function and provide the basis for new approaches to medical diagnosis and therapy.
+The Auckland Bioengineering Institute is developing engineering approaches to facilitate better understanding of biological functions and provide the basis for new approaches to medical diagnosis and therapy.

 Biomechanics for Breast Imaging